Esfod/ACIT4630-Final-Portifolio/README.md

 This repository contains the implementation of **Burst2Scene**, a deep learning framework that generates a high-resolution, realistic scene image from a burst of low-resolution video frames.
 The project leverages a ResNet-based generator trained using perceptual and adversarial losses, with a PatchGAN discriminator to enhance local texture realism.

+## NOTE
+Most of the projects source code and files are too large to upload to GitHub.
+Please Contact for the source code demonstration

 ## 📂 Project Structure
 - `generator.py` – ResNet-based generator
 - `discriminator.py` – Basic global discriminator